PiSupply/PaPiRus/README.md

 If you have any troubles with the auto installation or if for some reason you prefer to install PaPiRus manually, then follow the steps below.

 ### Python 2 and Python 3 support
 The library and examples work on both Python 2 and Python 3.
-Currently (October 2017) Python 2 is still the default Python in Raspbian.
+Currently (July 2020) Python 2 is still the default Python in Raspbian.
 The Python 2 and Python 3 versions can be installed side by side.

 #### Enabling SPI and I2C interfaces on Raspberry Pi